klieret/everything-you-didnt-now-you-needed/slides.md

 # SSH Config

-* **⁉️ Problem:** Typing long servernames and potentially tunnelling can be tiresome
+* **⁉️ Problem:** Typing long server names and potentially tunnelling can be tiresome

 <v-click>